kaka-lin/autonomous-driving-notes/LiDAR/lidar_basic.md

     ![](images/reflectivity.png)

     As can be seen in the diagram, the reflectance varies significantly between the various samples (each cotton type is represented by an individual color).
-Also, reflectivity varies with the wavelength of the emitted laser light: For most materials, reflectivity is between 50 and 70% at a wavelength of around 1000nm and decreases to around 20-40% for 2500nm.
-A perfect reflection with no power loss would obviously be 100%.
+Also, reflectivity varies with the wavelength of the emitted laser light: `For most materials, reflectivity is between 50 and 70% at a wavelength of around 1000nm and decreases to around 20-40% for 2500nm.
+A perfect reflection with no power loss would obviously be 100%`.

+    ```
+    反射率：
+      - 1000nm左右: 50-70%
+      - 2500nm: 20-40%
+    ```

 - `A_0`: *receiver aperture area* -> As with classical photography, the size of the aperture directly influences the amount of light passing through to impact onto the receiver.
-The larger the aperture, the higher the number of returning photons will be.
+The larger the aperture, the higher the number of returning photons will be. (孔徑越大，返回的光子數就越多)
 - `η_0`: *transmission coefficient of receiver optics* -> When passing through a non-vacuum medium, photons are scattered due to obstructions in their flight path.
 The transmission coefficient indicates the degree of scattering, which the returning photons experience on their path through the optics.
 The more photons are lost, the fewer arrive at the receiver, which lowers the signal voltage level and thus the SNR.
 - `γ`: *atmospheric extinction coefficient* -> Similar to the optics transmission coefficient, the atmospheric extinction coefficient describes the amount of photon loss due to collisions with airborne particles in the atmosphere, such as water molecules or dust.
 The more particles are in the air, the fewer photons return to the receiver, which also lowers the SNR.